sangnvse183276/fcj-workshop-template/content/6-Self-evaluation/_index.md

 chapter: false
 pre: " <b> 6. </b> "
 ---

-During my internship at **[Company/Organization Name]** from **[start During the internship at AWS from 08/09/2025 to 24/12/2025, I had the opportunity to learn, practice, and apply the knowledge acquired at university in a real working environment.
+ During the internship at AWS from 08/09/2025 to 24/12/2025, I had the opportunity to learn, practice, and apply the knowledge acquired at university in a real working environment.
 I participated in Aurora Time, a time-management application built on AWS serverless architecture that helps individual users easily schedule events, set reminders, and manage personal habits with a simple, low-cost interface, thereby improving my skills in AWS architecture analysis & design, serverless backend development (Lambda, API Gateway, DynamoDB), cloud infrastructure deployment (IAM, VPC, EventBridge, CloudFront, Amplify), teamwork, and communication in a project environment.

 In terms of work ethic, I always strived to complete tasks well, complied with workplace regulations, and actively engaged with colleagues to improve work efficiency.